Skip to main content

 Component: Cilium

 Why it is required: The default Kubernetes networking (kube-proxy + iptables) is functional but slow, opaque, and lacks security features.
 Cilium replaces this with eBPF, providing high-performance networking, zero-trust security, and deep observability in one component.
-Benefits:
+Benefits: Architecture:

 Deployment Considerations: